12 Minutes Game Review

-We play as an ordinary man returning home after a tiring day of work to the loving wife who prepared a surprise for use.
-But in 5 minutes everything seems to fall apart.
-The cop enters the apartment convinced the wife murdered her father 8 years ago.
-When there seem to be no escape, we enter the apartment once again just to relieve the past 12 minutes of your life again.
-Can we figure out what’s happening and find the perfect solution to prevent blood spill?
+We play as an ordinary man returning home after a tiring day of work to our loving wife who prepared a surprise for us.
+But 5 minutes in, everything seems to fall apart.
+A cop enters the apartment convinced our wife murdered her father 8 years ago.
+When there seems to be no escape, we enter the apartment once again just to relive the past 12 minutes again.
+Can we figure out what’s happening and find the perfect solution to prevent any blood from being spilled?

 - The narrative is exceptional.
 There are 6 endings to discover and some interesting plot twists along the way.
 You can get bits and pieces of the story in any order you want so it leaves you a lot of creative space to think and figure things out in your own way.

 - The voice acting is very nice.
-It’s very pleasing to listen to each line being voice acted even though after some play-throughs you’ll have to start skipping some of the lines you’ve encountered before.
+It’s very pleasing to listen to each line being voice acted even though after some play-throughs you’ll have to start skipping some of them as it gets repetitive.

 - The simplicity of the game is very appealing.
 The time loop idea is interesting and exciting.
-12 minutes if just long enough to have lots of events happen in this span of time and short enough to make sure it’s not boring or annoying to play through them over and over again.
+12 minutes is just long enough to have a lot of things happen and short enough to make sure it’s not boring or annoying to play through over and over again.